 - File a separate report within 10 days to the Illinois Department of Transportation.

 - Depending on who was at fault, you'll need to decide whether to file a first-party claim with your insurance or a third-party claim with the other driver's insurance company.
-The Illinois Department of Insurance website describes both procedures in detail.

 Best and Worst States for Drivers: How Does My State Rank?